Part 5

 Can I work at the Festival?

 Yes there are lots of opportunities to work at the festival and many people do stewarding, litter picking, recycling and other work in order to fund their enjoyment or just to put something back into the festival.
-The majority of “ticket workers” are expected to put in a total of 24 hours over the course of 5 days but they are otherwise free to enjoy the festival at all other times.
-Most still have to pay a deposit which is generally equal to the face value of a standard ticket but this is refunded once you have completed your allotted shifts.
-Some organisations also supply you with food and private campsites with toilets and showers.
+The majority of “ticket workers” are expected to put in a total of 24 hours over the course of 5 days but they are otherwise free to enjoy the festival at all other times, and often also have the opportunity to enjoy exploring the site for a couple of days before all the punters are let loose on the Wednesday.

 You can also apply to do paid work for one of the contractors who provide security for the festival but you will find that working hours will be considerably longer and often very unsociable.